matth036/dsc/README.txt

 A 2032 coin cell battery in a holder with connectors for the real time clock.

 Two 4000 count per revolution quadrature encoders and mounting hardware.
-These were aquired with the amateur made telescope and probably originate from Jim's Mobile.
+These were acquired with the amateur made telescope and probably originate from Jim's Mobile.

 A 12.5 inch aperture Dobsonian telescope.